-There are 9 member organizations in the Coalition, which are listed here with their current representative on the CIAC Steering Committee.
+There are 7 member organizations in the Coalition, which are listed here with their current representative on the CIAC Steering Committee.

 • Marymount University, Kathleen Garces-Foley

-• Virginia Hospital Center, TBD
+• Virginia Hospital Center, Kristin Nannetti

 • Arlington Commission on Aging, Joan McDermott

-• Capital Caring, Amanda Consovoy
+• Capital Caring, tbd

-• Goodwin House, Cynthia Carney
+• Goodwin House, Elizabeth Klint

 The Coalition to Improve Advanced Care, or CIAC, was formed through the leadership of Dr. Kathleen Garces–Foley, Professor of Religious Studies at Marymount University, and Anne Vor der Bruegge, Director of the Arlington Community Foundation’s Nonprofit Center.
 CIAC was officially launched on April 9, 2016.

 In the summer of 2015, Kathleen approached Anne for assistance in bringing together Marymount faculty and Arlington nonprofit and community agencies concerned with aging and end-of-life issues.
 Guided by the Institute of Medicine’s Report, Dying in America, which identifies widespread deficiencies in current approaches and best practices to improve advanced illness care, Kathleen and Anne met with local leaders over nine months to consider existing models in other regions of the country that could be replicated and modified to best meet the needs in Arlington.

-Representatives from 9 Arlington organizations worked collaboratively to develop the mission, goals and beliefs that guide the work of CIAC.
+Representatives from 9 Arlington organizations worked collaboratively to develop the mission, goals, and beliefs that guide the work of CIAC.
 The founding organizations and founding representatives were: Capital Caring (Carolyn Richar), Virginia Hospital Center (Merry Byrd), Goodwin House (Cynthia Carney), Commission on Aging (Joan McDermott), Arlington Neighborhood Village (Carol Paquette), Arlington County Agency on Aging (Rachel Sparico), Commission on Long-Term Care Residences (Cynthia Schneider), Marymount University (Kathleen Garces-Foley), and Arlington Community Foundation (Anne Vor der Bruegge).

-CIAC is convened by the Arlington Community Foundation and supported by the following organizations:
+CIAC is supported by the following organizations:

-Marymount University * Virginia Hospital Center * Capital Caring *
+Marymount University * Virginia Hospital Center * Capital Caring * Goodwin House